home-assistant/developers.home-assistant/website/blog/2019-07-19-building-all-the-things.md

 [Pascal Vizeli](https://www.github.com/pvizeli) had experience with Azure from a previous job, and he was able to migrate and build all the YAML based pipelines in days.
 He did this with support from [Kees Schollaart](https://twitter.com/keesschollaart), who is a DevRel at Azure but famous in our community for creating the [Home Assistant Companion extension for VS Code](https://marketplace.visualstudio.com/items?itemName=keesschollaart.vscode-home-assistant).
 He helped us a lot whenever we got stuck.

-Azure’s open source plan comes with 10 free agents, and after we reached out to Microsoft, we were provided 20 additional agents to help us automate all the things.
+Azure’s open source plan comes with 10 free agents, and after we reached out to Microsoft, we were provided 20 additional agents to help us automate all the things!

 The rest of this post will talk about the different things that we have automated.